xnuinside/simple-ddl-parser/README.md

 ### Is it Stable?

-Yes, library already has about 5000+ usage per day - https://pypistats.org/packages/simple-ddl-parser.
+Yes, library already has about 7000+ downloads per day - https://pypistats.org/packages/simple-ddl-parser.

-As maintainer I guarantee that any backward incompatible changes will not be done in patch or minor version.
+As maintainer, I guarantee that any backward incompatible changes will not be done in patch or minor version.
 Only additionals & new features.

 However, in process of adding support for new statements & features I see that output can be structured more optimal way and I hope to release version `1.0.*` with more struct output result.
 But, it will not be soon, first of all, I want to add support for so much statements as I can.
 So I don't think make sense to expect version 1.0.* before, for example, version `0.26.0` :)